1337-server/Tracked-media/README.md

 # Trakt.tv Alexa skill

-A simple app to connect to the Trakt.tv API and add/remove shows/movies from a Trakt list
+A simple app to connect to the Trakt.tv API and add/remove shows/movies from a Trakt list from Alexa voice

 ## Installation